Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/installation-aws.md

 Now we have to build a values.yaml to be used during the installation of Qovery on your cluster via Helm.
 You will find in the [helm chart git repository](https://github.com/Qovery/qovery-chart) a non exhaustive list of `values` example files.
 Depending on your need, download the one you want and update the configuration inside it.

-Provided examples are:
+Provided AWS examples are:
-* `values-demo-<cloud-provider-name>.yaml`: this version is to quickly setup Qovery on a demo cluster (**do not use this configuration in production**)
+* `values-demo-aws.yaml`: this a pre-configured version to quickly setup Qovery on a demo cluster (**do not use this configuration in production**)
-* `values-<provider-name>.yaml`: find versions made for some providers for production usage.
+* `values-aws.yaml`:  this is a complete version where you can customize the entire Qovery installation.
 Adapt it based on your needs.

 Once you have downloaded the base values you want to use, replace the `qovery config` part with the configuration provided by the Qovery console (see previous step).